mit-plv/fiat-crypto/folkwisdom.md

 The most reliable way to make a value of a sigma type is to start the `Definition` in proof mode (ending the first line with a dot like `Definition zero : point.`) and then do `refine (exist _ value _); abstract (tacticThatProvesInvariant)`.
-Some of the time, `Program Definition` will do the same thing without explicit proof mode (as the Edwards curve spec) but it tends to over-eagerly rewrite `if` and `match` statements (as in the Weierstrass curve spec).
-Neatness of the value that is defined takes priority over neatness of the code that performs the definition.
+Another way of doing this is to first do `Obligation Tactic := tacticThatProvesInvariant.` and then `Program Definition zero : point := exist _ value _.` which will call the tactic to fill in the holes that implicit argument inference does not fill.
+By default, `Program Definition` rewrites all match statements using the convoy pattern, and this can clutter definitions quite badly.
+Neatness of resulting definitions takes priority over neatness of source code.
+To prevent `Program Definition` to rewriting a match statement, specify an explicit return clause: `match x return _ with ... end.`

 ## Equivalence